lyh111222/PCB-Resistor-dataset/README.md

 ![PCB.jpg](https://github.com/lyh111222/PCB-Resistor-dataset/blob/main/Template%20matching/PCB.jpg)
 # Multi-threshold Segmentations
 ## Image to be segmented
-tenttest3：It is the improved tent sequence used to initialize the population ThetaFit2：It is the fitness function when K is equal to 2 ,which corresponding to demo2.
+tenttest3.m：It is the improved tent sequence used to initialize the population.
+ThetaFit2.m：It is the fitness function when K is equal to 2 ,which corresponding to demo2.
-ThetaFit3：It is the fitness function when K is equal to 3 ,which corresponding to demo3.
+ThetaFit3.m：It is the fitness function when K is equal to 3 ,which corresponding to demo3.
-ThetaFit4：It is the fitness function when K is equal to 4 ,which corresponding to demo4.
+ThetaFit4.m：It is the fitness function when K is equal to 4 ,which corresponding to demo4.
 ## Demo
-demo2、demo3、demo4: Run, and then the segmented image can be obtained（K=2、3、4）
+demo2.m、demo3.m、demo4.m: Run, and then the segmented image can be obtained（K=2、3、4）
-## Result
+## Result(folder)
 result12、result22: segmentation result （K=2）
 result13、result23: segmentation result （K=3）
 result14、result24: segmentation result （K=4）